-The Plan administered by the System is an IRS Section 457 Deferred Compensation Plan.
-This Plan is available as a supplemental plan to the defined benefit retirement plans.
-Contributions may be made into this Plan (subject to plan and Internal Revenue Code limitations) by employees and employer contributions may be made into this Plan at rates determined by the City.
-During 2016, employees did not contribute to this Plan and the City elected not to make contributions to this Plan on behalf of participating employees.
+WDCP administered by the System is an IRS Section 457 Deferred Compensation Plan.
+WDCP is available as a supplemental plan to the defined benefit retirement plans.
+Contributions may be made into WCDP (subject to plan and Internal Revenue Code limitations) by employees and employer contributions may be made into WDCP at rates determined by the City.